Battle of Mons: Retreat

-The unexpected order to retreat from prepared defensive lines in the face of the enemy, meant that II Corps was required to fight a number of sharp rearguard actions against the Germans.
-For the first stage of the withdrawal, Smith-Dorrien detailed the 15th Brigade of the 5th Division, which had not been involved in heavy fighting on 23 August, to act as rearguard.
-On 24 August they fought various holding actions at Paturages, Frameries and Audregnies.
-During the engagement at Audregnies the 1st Battalions of the Cheshire and Norfolk Regiments halted the German advance from Quiévrain and Baisieux until the morning of 25 August despite being outnumbered and suffering ruinous losses, and with the support of the 5th Brigade artillery, they also inflicted many casualties on the advancing German regiments.
-An evening roll call of the Cheshires 1st Battalion, who had not received a withdrawal order, indicated that their establishment had been reduced by almost 80 per cent.
-Their refusal to fall back without orders led Smith-Dorrien to later state that on reflection the 1st Battalion, Cheshires together with the Duke of Wellington's regiment had "saved the BEF".
+The unexpected order to retreat from prepared defences meant that II Corps was required to fight a number of sharp rearguard actions against the Germans.
+For the first stage of the withdrawal, Smith-Dorrien detailed the 15th Brigade of the 5th Division, which had not been involved in much fighting on 23 August, to act as rearguard.
+On 24 August they fought holding actions at Paturages, Frameries and Audregnies.
+During the engagement at Audregnies the 1st Battalions of the Cheshire Regiment and Norfolk Regiment halted the German advance from Quiévrain and Baisieux until the morning of 25 August, despite being outnumbered and suffering ruinous losses; with the support of the 5th Brigade artillery, they inflicted many casualties on the advancing German regiments.
+An evening roll call of the 1st Cheshire, that had not received a withdrawal order, indicated that their establishment had been reduced by almost 80 per cent.
+Their refusal to fall back without orders led Smith-Dorrien to later state that on reflection the 1st Cheshire together with the Duke of Wellington's Regiment had "saved the BEF".

-At Wasmes, elements of the 5th Division faced a big attack; German artillery began bombarding the village at daybreak, and at 10:00 a.m. infantry of the German III Corps attacked.
+At Wasmes, elements of the 5th Division faced a big attack; German artillery began bombarding the village at dawn and at 10:00 a.m. infantry of the German III Corps attacked.
 Advancing in columns, the Germans were immediately met with massed rifle and machine-gun fire and were "mown down like grass".
-For a further two hours, soldiers of the Northumberland Fusiliers, 1st West Kents, 2nd Battalion, King's Own Yorkshire Light Infantry, 2nd Battalion, Duke of Wellington's Regiment and the 1st Battalion, Bedfordshire Regiment, held off German attacks on the village, despite many casualties and then retreated in good order to St. Vaast.
-On the extreme left of the British line, the 14th and 15th Brigades of the 5th Division were threatened by a German outflanking move and were forced to call for help from the cavalry.
+For a further two hours, soldiers of the Northumberland Fusiliers, 1st West Kent, 2nd Battalion, King's Own Yorkshire Light Infantry, 2nd Battalion, Duke of Wellington's Regiment and the 1st Battalion, Bedfordshire Regiment, held off German attacks on the village, despite many casualties and then retreated in good order to St Vaast.
+On the extreme left of the British line, the 14th and 15th brigades of the 5th Division were threatened by a German outflanking move and were forced to call for help from the cavalry.
 The 2nd Cavalry Brigade, along with the 119th Battery Royal Field Artillery (RFA) and L Battery RHA, were sent to their aid.
-Dismounting, the cavalry and the two artillery batteries screened the withdrawal of the 14th and 15th Brigades in four hours of intense fighting.
+Dismounting, the cavalry and the two artillery batteries screened the withdrawal of the 14th and 15th brigades in four hours of intense fighting.